strands-project/strands_3d_mapping/learn_objects_action/README.md

 - `planning_method`: This selects which planning method to use to aquire the additional object views.
 Currently just the default 'ral16' is working, but there is a skeleton method 'infogain' that is ready to add the [nbv_planning](https://github.com/cburbridge/scitos_3d_mapping/tree/hydro-devel/nbv_planning) code to.

+# Triggering a learning session

+The object learning is triggered by the action `/learn_object`.
+This takes the waypoint name as the only field in it's goal definition.
+This sould be the waypoint that the robot is already at when triggering the learning.

+Once started, the robot will perform a short metric map sweep, calculate the difference between the new map and the previous one at that location, select a cluster to learn based on how many views it can get of it, then drive around the object acquiring views.
+These views will be stitched together by the incremental object learning code from V4r, and finally a model will be save in the specified (by a parameter) folder.

+# RViz montoring

+There are several topics that can be monitored in RViz to get an idea of what is happening:
+- `/waypoint_map` shows the free space that the robot can plan in.
+Add it as a costmap to make it easier to see ontop of the base map.
+- `/object_view_goals : PoseArray` shows the view points that the robot will try and reach
+- `/local_metric_map/dynamic_clusters : PointCloud2` shows the difference between this map and the last one.
+Once of the shown clusters will be the learning target.
+- `/local_metric_map/observations : PointCloud2` shows the new observations of the target object as they arrive.

+# Debug mode

+When in debug mode the action server will wait for confirmation to proceed between states, and confirmation of which dynamic cluster to select.
+If running in debug mode then it is best to [look at the code](https://github.com/cburbridge/scitos_3d_mapping/blob/hydro-devel/learn_objects_action/src/learn_objects_action/metric_sweep.py#L51) to see what is required.